RyanCheddar/fhda-old-myportal-redirect/README.md

 # Installation
 google how to install unpacked extensions because idk either

+# Supported Browsers
+i built this on manifest v3 it should work on most up-to-date modern browsers

 # What's next
 make the extension not ddos fhda servers if they decide to get rid of the old portal